olisabosun/Platform-Tutorials/README.md

 # Platform-Tutorials

-## This contains study material on tech tools such as
+## This contains study material and tutorials on tech tools such as

 ## K8s, Docker, Tanzu, Cloud Foundry, Azure Devops, Weblogic, Jboss, Concourse, Ansible, Apache, Kong, AWS, Linux, Python and so on.